NanoComp/meep/doc/docs/Python_User_Interface.md

 + **`center_frequency` [`number`]** — Optional center frequency so that the `CustomSource` can be used within an `EigenModeSource`.
 Defaults to 0.

++ **`fwidth` [`number`]** — Optional bandwidth in frequency units.
+  Default is 0.
+For bandwidth-limited sources, this parameter is used to automatically determine the decimation factor of the time-series updates of the DFT fields.

 </div>